Written by the Great British Mag content team on 8 December, 2018

 This is less the case now with pantomime taking modern stories and well-known tales and putting a humorous spin on them.

 Pantos are also a visual spectacle.
-From the beginning of panto in the 1800s special effects in some form have been used and are still a feature today.
-Most big panto productions will have a rotating stage that can have three or four scenes as well trap doors and impressive light shows.
+From the beginning of panto in the 1800s, special effects in some form have been used and are still a feature today.
+Most big panto productions will have a rotating stage that can have three or four scenes, as well as trap doors and impressive light shows.

-Familiar stories such as Aladdin, Little Red Riding Hood and of course Cinderella are the type of popular stories produced for the Christmas panto season each year.
-Expect singing… lots of singing.
+Familiar stories such as Aladdin, Little Red Riding Hood and Cinderella are the type of popular stories produced for the Christmas panto season each year.

-Songs are important to panto so expect easily eight or nine songs per performance.
+Songs are important to panto, with many featuring eight or nine songs per performance.
 And not just normal songs, but cheesy songs and Christmas carols adapted to the story.

 Panto is over-the-top, crass, melodramatic and so funny your stomach will hurt from laughing.
 It is a wonderful British tradition and if you get the chance do go to a panto, do!
 Participate with the singing, booing, and all the cheesy catch-phrases.